pachyderm/docs/content/2.3.x/concepts/pipeline-concepts/datum/glob-pattern.md

 de9e3703322eff2ab90e89ff01a18c448af9870f17e78438c5b0f56588af9c44 images@7856142de8714c11b004610ea7af2378:/g2QnNqa.jpg skipped Less than a second
 ```

-{{% notice note %}}
 In this example, you can see that the job `b8687e9720f04b7ab53ae8c64541003b` only processed 2 datums from the images input repo.
 The rest was skipped as it had been processed by previous jobs already.
 Notice that the ID of the datums is now showing.
-{{% /notice %}}

 {{% notice info %}}
 Stats and Datum Metadata